Applying Islamic Inheritance shares to Assets

 Funeral expenses

-Legally and reasonably, executors or trustees' should account for all funeral expenses.
+Legally and reasonably, it should account for all funeral expenses.
 You can exclude Burial expenses if the funeral expenses are paid through private companies (arranged in advance by a deceased person) or by local Muslim congregations or associations.

 Expenses

-An Executor or trustee can account for all legal costs, including probate fees or other expenses that may incur for settling assets.
+An administrator can account for all legal costs, including probate fees or other expenses that may incur for settling assets.
 It may sometimes be challenging to account for these expenses in advance while finalizing the shares for inheritors.
 So, the executor or trustee may decide on the holdback amount (i.e., typically 5-15% of total assets in general) along with consultation with all inheritors.
-This way, the executor or trustee does not have to go back to the inheritors asking for money in a shortfall.
+This way, the administrator does not have to go back to the inheritors asking for money in a shortfall.
 An executor or trustee can pay the remaining amount from holdback to the inheritors.

 Zakat

 This is considered a religious debt or obligation and is payable as soon as possible.
-The Executor or Trustee can gather information about how much Zakat, Kaffarat, or other remaining obligations need to pay, then he or she can pay for the deceased.
+The responsible executor can gather information about how much Zakat, Kaffarat, or other remaining obligations need to pay, then he or she can pay for the deceased.
 There is a difference of opinion about "Zakat" or "Zakah," you should note.

 Taxes

 This may include personal income tax, business tax, inheritance tax, estate tax, or other tax payable.
 It is encouraged to gather all documents beforehand.
-The executor or trustee can contact the Income-tax provider as specific income-tax rules must follow for the deceased person's final tax return.
-Paying taxes must be handled carefully; otherwise, the executor or trustee will be legally and religiously incompliant due to outstanding debts.
+The trustee can contact the Income-tax provider as specific income-tax rules must follow for the deceased person's final tax return.
+Paying taxes must be handled carefully; otherwise, the trustee will be legally and religiously incompliant due to outstanding debts.

 Debts